-Old Town’s prettiest house is also home to legends of greed and murder
+Old Town’siconic House at the Golden Well is also home to legends of greed and murder

 One of the most striking facades on the route from Charles Bridge to Old Town Square is the House at the Golden Well.